linxiaoru/react-native-scaledImage/README.md

 # react-native-scaledImage

-A Image component which can be sacled written in pure javascript for cross-platform support.
+An Image component which can be sacled written in pure javascript for cross-platform support.

 ### Documentation